 It’s crucial that every firm puts in place adequate prevention and protection methods to reduce the risk and minimise the impact of data loss.
 Security controls should include:

-- Prioritising and controlling data – determining which data is most business-critical and sensitive, and controlling how that data is used.
+Determining which data is most business-critical and sensitive, and controlling how that data is used.

-- Managing and monitoring access – enabling adaptive access controls and gaining real-time visibility with contextual awareness.
+Enabling adaptive access controls and gaining real-time visibility with contextual awareness.

-- Educating and training users – helping employees to understand what data shouldn’t be shared, and the potential consequences of their actions.
+Helping employees to understand what data shouldn’t be shared, and the potential consequences of their actions.

-- Establishing secure backups – ensuring there is always a secure, off-site backup in place that can be used in the event of a breach.
+Ensuring there is always a secure, off-site backup in place that can be used in the event of a breach.

 Within this strategy, we offer the right security tools to strengthen email, cloud and endpoints against data breaches, exfiltration, and unwanted destruction of sensitive data.
 We also implement controls to target the most common risky behaviours and establish clear protocols for dealing with security threats to your organisation’s sensitive data.

-Our industry-leading cybersecurity services also extend to penetration testing, awareness training, incident response, and consulting and advisory services.
+Our industry-leading cyber security services also extend to penetration testing, awareness training, incident response, and consulting and advisory services.